 Dorsal Penis Plication

 When there is downward penile curvature, which is less common than an upward bent penis, the plications are performed along the top of the penis to tilt the penis back upward.
+This is an especially delicate dissection as important nerves and arteries are mostly along the top part of the penis.
 In this patient, 3 plications were required.
 Prior to surgery, he had disabling 90 degree downward penile curvature.
-After surgery, his penis was straight and he was able to resume sexual intercourse.
+After surgery, his penis was straight, and he was able to resume sexual intercourse.

 After the plications are all performed and the penis is straight, the neurovascular bundles are then replaced to again cover the tunica albuginea.
 In this Peyronie’s Disease surgery picture, on one side, the neurovascular tissue is being repositioned to cover the exposed tunica albuginea as it did before the surgery.